Beast of Bray Road photos snapped near Elkhorn?

 “Who knows,” Morgan concluded in his email, “maybe it was a werewolf.”

-Have you had a similar encounter?
+Have you had a similar encounter with a Wisconsin dogman, werewolf or the Beast of Bray Road itself?
 Share your story in the comments below or contact us.